-On drugs, she says alcohol made her ill, and cocaine caused a bloody nose and was said to interfere with hearing: she eschews both.
+On drugs, she writes that alcohol made her ill, and cocaine caused a bloody nose and was said to interfere with hearing: she eschews both.
 She admits to trying marijuana "several times" and not objecting to others using it, but adds in the words of a friend, "When I smoke pot, it makes me want to hide under the bed with a box of graham crackers and not share."

-Ronstadt seems to have sanitized of her own drug history, according to New York Daily News and compared against her 1975 interview with Ben Fong-Torres of Rolling Stone.
+New York Daily News and compared against her 1975 interview with Ben Fong-Torres of Rolling Stone.
 After all, she did record Lowell George's "Willin'"

-On dating Brown, she says, "Jerry Brown and I had a lot of fun for a number of years.
+On dating Brown, she writes, "Jerry Brown and I had a lot of fun for a number of years.
 He was smart and funny, not interested in drinking or drugs, and lived his life carefully, with a great deal of discipline...Also, he considered professionally many issues that I considered passionately: issues like the safety of nuclear power plants, agricultural soil erosion, water politics, and farm workers' rights."

 studies have shown that cannabinoids can aid Parkinson's.
 Massachusetts' new medical marijuana law, for one, specifically allows the use of cannabis for Parkinson's.